-Reports and case studies have consistently highlighted that in England people with learning disabilities, autism or both die younger than people without learning disabilities.
+Reports and case studies have consistently highlighted that in England people with learning disabilities die younger than people without learning disabilities.

-The NQB guidance specifies that all inpatient, outpatient and community patient deaths of people with learning disabilities, autism or both should be reviewed to learn from them and thereby contribute to service improvements.
+The NQB guidance specifies that all inpatient, outpatient and community patient deaths of people with learning disabilities should be reviewed to learn from them and thereby contribute to service improvements.

-The Learning Disabilities Mortality Review (LeDeR) programme, commissioned by HQIP, has an established and well-tested methodology for reviewing the deaths of people with learning disabilities, autism or both.
+The Learning Disabilities Mortality Review (LeDeR) programme, commissioned by HQIP, has an established and well-tested methodology for reviewing the deaths of people with learning disabilities.